Chewy on the edges, moist in the center, and so chocolatey! Double Chocolate Brownies are the most comforting dessert!

 - 1 cup chocolate morsels

-- -In heavy saucepan, melt chocolate and butter over low heat, stirring until smooth.
+- In a heavy saucepan over low heat, melt the butter and chocolate, stirring frequently until smooth.

-- -Pour batter in prepared pan.
-Bake for 25-30 minutes, or until a pick inserted into center comes out clean.
+- Pour the batter into the prepared baking pan.
+Bake until a wooden pick inserted into the center comes out clean or with dry crumbs, about 30 minutes.